laucw1213/AWS_Cloud_Foundations_Study_Materials/Module 1 Notes.md

 ## Section 2: Advantages of Cloud Computing

-- Pay only for the resources you consume (variable cost vs upfront capital expenditure)
+- Trade capital expense for variable expense (Pay only for the resources you use)
-- Economies of scale achieved by aggregate of all users
+- Benefit from massive economies of scale (you can achieve a lower variable cost than you can get on your own)
-- Scaling on demand
+- Scaling on demand / Stop guessing capacity (can access as much or little as you need, and scale up and down)
-- Speed and flexibility - changes are software level, not hardware like traditional computing
+- Increase speed and agility (new IT resources are only a click away, which means that you reduce the time it takes to make   those resources available to your developers from weeks to just minutes.)
-- Lower overhead due to not maintaining hardware and data centers
+- Stop spending money on running and maintaining data centers (Focus on projects that differentiate your business instead   of focusing on the infrastructure)
-- Data centers are global, like a company's customer base
+- Go global in minutes (You can deploy your application in multiple AWS Regions around the world with just a few clicks.)

 <br/>